DataONEorg/dataone-web/content/features/fair.md

         text: "<br>[Learn about aggregated scores](#aggregated-reports)"
     - template: feature-detailed
       type: top
+      image:
+        src: uploads/fair_reports/fair-for-hosted-repos.png
+        alttext: Representation of FAIR products available to Hosted Repository users.
+A time series chart of aggregated FAIR metrics over time, and a stack of individual metadata assessment for each dataset.
+The individual assessment shows 38 metadata checks and an overall score for each of the four FAIR metrics (Findability, Accessibility, Interoperability, and Reusability)
       headline: Hosted Repositories
       text: In addition to FAIR scores for portals, each Hosted Repository includes a FAIR scores chart for the entire repository holdings, plus individual assessments for each and every dataset
       details: